stack-auth/stack/README.md

 pnpm run codegen

 # After starting a Postgres database and filling the corresponding variables in .env.local, push the schema to the database:
+# for production databases, use `deploy` instead.
+See: https://www.prisma.io/docs/orm/prisma-migrate/understanding-prisma-migrate/mental-model#prisma-migrate-in-a-staging-and-production-environment
-pnpm run prisma:server -- db reset
+pnpm run prisma:server -- migrate reset

 # Start the dev server
 pnpm run dev